a woman in a green dress playing a violin in front of an audience

 Character Arc — Season One

 Murder LaVoe arrives in New York carrying five centuries of careful management.
-She is exhausted in the way only someone who has been running since her early twenties can be exhausted — not visibly, never visibly, but down to the bone.
+She is exhausted in the way only someone who has been running since 1550 can be exhausted — not visibly, never visibly, but down to the bone.

 She has a plan.
 She has always had a plan, and her plans have backup plans — falsified heirs, a stage name, a golden mask.
 Infrastructure for a life that looks permanent without requiring her to actually be.